 We surveyed about 200 Wirecutter readers to determine what they kept in a fireproof safe, or would plan to, letting respondents choose as many of the options as applied.
 Documents were the clear leader in demand at 97 percent, with digital media such as flash drives and CDs coming in second at 69 percent.
 A little less than half of the survey participants said they needed something suitable for jewelry, while 30 percent indicated that they wanted something for precious metals/coins and photographs, respectively.

-With digital media ranking so high, we required that our picks keep their contents below 125°F, which also keeps paper and film safe.
+With digital media ranking so high in that survey, we required that our picks keep their contents below 125 °F, which also keeps paper and film safe.
 Only 18 percent of respondents said they were interested in a safe that can hold hanging file folders, so we focused our search on smaller options, those safes just large enough to hold 8½-by-11-inch sheets of paper flat.

 Three major brands make most of the fireproof safes you’ll find for home use: First Alert, Honeywell, and SentrySafe.
 We sought out every home document safe from all three companies, finding 35 in total.
 From there we narrowed the list down.
 Many of SentrySafe’s models listed on its website have been discontinued.
 Other safes weren’t large enough to hold an unfolded sheet of paper, or were far more expensive than comparable models.

 After whittling down the list, we had five test models: two smaller safes, and three that could hold hanging file folders.
 We evaluated each one to see how well items fit inside, how easy the locks were to use, and how sturdy they seemed.
 Then it was time to burn.